Blackadder: Future

 there have been no further announcements from the BBC that a new series is being planned.
 Furthermore, in November 2005, Rowan Atkinson told BBC Breakfast that, although he would very much like to do a new series set in Colditz or another prisoner-of-war camp during World War II, something which both he and Stephen Fry reiterated at the end of Blackadder Rides Again, the chances of it happening are extremely slim.

 There were a couple of ideas that had previously floated for the fifth series.
 Batadder was intended to be a parody of Batman with Baldrick as the counterpart of Robin (suggested by John Lloyd).
 This idea eventually came to surface as part of the Comic Relief sketch "Spider-Plant Man" in 2005, with Atkinson as the title hero, Robinson as Robin, Jim Broadbent as Batman and Rachel Stevens as Mary Jane.
-Star Adder was to be set in space in the future (suggested by Atkinson), though this too was touched upon in Blackadder's Christmas Carol.
+Star Adder was to be set in space in the future (suggested by Atkinson).

 On 10 April 2007, Hello! reported that Atkinson was moving forward with his ideas for a fifth series.
 He said, "I like the idea of him being a prisoner of war in Colditz.
 That would have the right level of authority and hierarchy which is apparent in all the Blackadders."

-A post on BlackAdderHall.com by Ben Elton in early 2007 said that Blackadder would return in some form, whether it be a TV series or film.
-Elton has since not given any more information on the putative Blackadder 5.

-During an interview in August 2007 about his film Mr. Bean's Holiday, Atkinson was asked about the possibility of a further Blackadder series, to which the simple reply "No, no chance" was given:

-There was a plan for a film set in the Russian revolution, a very interesting one called The Red Adder.
-He would have been a lieutenant in the Secret Police.
-Then the revolution happened and at the end he is in the same office doing the same job but just the colours on his uniform have changed.
-It was quite a sweet idea and we got quite a long way with it but in the end it died a death.